zihanxing/AI-Storyteller-for-Kids/README.md

 # Imaginative Tales - An AI Storyteller for Kids with Visual Narratives
-Individual Project for the course AIPI540 of the Master of Engineering at Duke University, Spring 2024
+Individual Project for the course AIPI540 of the Master of Engineering in AI at Duke University, Spring 2024

 ## Project Description
 This project aims to create an AI storyteller for kids with visual narratives.
 Story is generated based on kids' preferences, and images are generated based on kids' preferred art style.
 The project is designed to be interactive and engaging for kids.
 Solving the problem of needing to create a **personalized, engaging, diverse, and interactive** story for kids, this project will provide a solution that can be used by parents, teachers, and kids themselves.